WHO?

 RESEARCH ACTIVITIES

-Associate Editor, arq (Architectural Research Quarterly, published by Cambridge University Press)
+Editor-in-Chief (with Richard Weston), arq: Architectural Research Quarterly, published by Cambridge University Press

 Series Editor, Thinkers for Architects, published by Routledge.